Rosewood (album)

-Rosewood is an album led by trumpter Woody Shaw which was recorded in 1977 and released on the Columbia label in 1978.
+Rosewood is an album led by trumpter Woody Shaw, recorded in 1977 and released on the Columbia label in 1978.

 Reception

-Scott Yanow of Allmusic stated, "Woody Shaw's first album for a major label, Rosewood features the trumpeter with a sextet...
+Scott Yanow of AllMusic stated, "Woody Shaw's first album for a major label, Rosewood features the trumpeter with a sextet...
 Rosewood was a consensus Jazz Album Of The Year in 1977.
 This modal music ranks with his best work".